 Shaheen 2 Development

-The Shaheen 2 was first displayed in March 2000 and first tested in March 2004.
-Several subsequent tests have taken place, with a final “training launch” occurring in November 2014, after which the missile became operational.4
+Pakistan first displayed the Shaheen 2 was in March 2000 and conducted its first flight test in March 2004.
+Several subsequent tests have taken place, with a final “training launch” occurring in November 2014, after which the missile became operational.2

 - “Hatf 6 (Shaheen 2),” in IHS Jane’s Weapons: Strategic 2015-2016, ed.
 James C. O’Halloran (United Kingdom: IHS, 2015), 76.

 - Hans M. Kristensen & Robert S. Norris, Pakistani nuclear forces, 2015, Bulletin of the Atomic Scientists, 71:6, 63.